umputun/tg-spam/updater/README.md

 ## Usage

 The utility is designed to be run either as a docker container or as a standalone script or as a part of a cron job.
 It detects the environment and acts accordingly.
 For example, if it is run as a docker container, it will update the samples every minute.
-However, if it runs as a part of a cron job, it will update the samples only if the remote repository has changed since the last update (or if the local repository is missing).
+However, if it runs as a part of a cron job, it will update the samples once per run, only if the remote repository has changed since the last update (or if the local repository is missing).

 ### Docker